15

 Topic Cluster Strategy

 Individual keywords are dying, but the future belongs to topics.
 You create one long pillar page covering a broad subject like “email marketing.”
 Then you write cluster pieces on specific subtopics like “email segmentation,” “automation workflows,” and “open rate optimization.”
-Every cluster piece links back to the pillar page.
-Every pillar page links out to the clusters.

 This structure tells search engines you are an authority on the whole subject, not just one keyword.
 It also keeps users on your site longer.
 They click from the pillar to a cluster, then to another cluster.